The Tom Morello Masterclass Review

 Many of us have dreamed of becoming a rock star guitarist like Tom Morello.
 The electric guitar is a musical instrument that still occupies a massively significant part in popular culture.
 Yet mastering the instrument is not easy, and becoming a skilled player takes years and years of graft and practice.

 Of course, one way of improving your skills is to have lessons with an expert tutor.
 This is where Masterclass can help.
-For a one-off cost of £85 or via a regular subscription, you can benefit from the tutelage of one of the world’s all-time great rock guitarists.
+For a one-off cost you can benefit from the tutelage of one of the world’s all-time great rock guitarists — plus 90+ other courses.
 We’ll take a closer look the Tom Morello Teaches Electric Guitar Masterclass here.

 Who is Tom Morello?